AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 * We did a simplified, generic version:
 	- Assumption: 1 GitHub account per task.
+* Method used:
+	- Small English CNN model from spacy

 But you may say, code and images from the issue report will go into NLP, which will affect the result!